 Memo dated January 21, 2019, from Keith Clement, Chair Undergraduate Curriculum Subcommittee, to Thomas Holyoke, Chair Academic Senate and James J. Mullooly, Chair Academic Policy & Planning Committee re: Undergraduate Curriculum Subcommittee Charge.
 The item was referred to AP&P.

 APM 415 Dispute Resolution.
 Academic Policy and Planning Committee.
 Chair Mullooly (AP&P) was recognized to introduce the item.
 This item refers to a recommendation by AP&P to abolish APM 415 because it is potentially redundant and contradictory with other policies.
 In addition, no record has been found of the committee referred to by the policy actually existing or making decisions.
 AP&P therefore researched the potential of moving those duties to the Student Academic Petitions Committee, but this was deemed infeasible.
 Chair Mullooly is therefore proposing that the policy be abolished.
-In addition, a table outlining various policies that affect students has been produced.
+In addition, a table outlining various policies that affect students will be provided later.
 The item will be sent to the agenda of a future Senate meeting by a unanimous vote.

 APM 332 Policy on Range Elevation for Temporary Faculty.
 Personnel Committee.
 Second Reading.
 Chair Tsukimura (Personnel) was recognized to discuss the item.
 This proposal was edited by the Personnel Committee following a previous discussion with the Executive Committee.
 Senator Miele proposed changing a sentence on p.
 2 to read “Examples of such activities are available in the Appendix.”
 The motion passed unanimously.
 Senator Ram (At-large) proposed adding “Table 1” and “Table 2” to the sentences immediately above each table.
 The motion passed unanimously.
 The item was placed on the agenda of a future Senate meeting.